tobyweston/blog/source/_posts/2013-06-01-optimum-number-of-threads.md

 ## CPU Bound Tasks

-For CPU bound tasks, Goetz (2002, 2006.) recommends
+For CPU bound tasks, Goetz (2002, 2006) recommends

     threads = number of CPUs + 1

 Which is intuitive as if a CPU is being kept busy, we can't do more work than the number of CPUs.
-Goetz purports that the additional CPU has been shown as an improvement over omitting it (2006.), but others don't agree and suggest the number of CPUs is optimal.
+Goetz purports that the additional CPU has been shown as an improvement over omitting it (2006), but others don't agree and suggest just the number of CPUs is optimal.

 ## IO Bound Tasks